TurbulentDynamics/tdLBQVecTool/README.md

-# TURBULENT Dynamics Qvec Post Processing
+# TURBULENT Dynamics QVec Post Processing

 Turbulent Dynamics specialises in running high-resolution fluid dynamics simulations on supercomputers.
 The application decomposes the complete simulation space into smaller grids and each grid is run on one node.
 During the simulation each node creates an output file independently.
 This applicaiton is used to stitch these files together and do some other post processing calculations.